cogsea/cogsea.github.io/_posts/2023-12-29-knowledge-management-tools.md

 20. **Mobile and cloud technologies**: Enable knowledge access and sharing from anywhere, at any time, on any device, allowing for increased flexibility and remote collaboration.

 Indeed, that is a long list of tools and technologies to consider.
 Knowledge management involves most aspect of businesses and organizations, as knowledge and information is used all around the company.
+The challenge is how to make all these different systems to make sense all-together.